 Serif fonts are one of the oldest typefaces, but that doesn’t mean you can’t find a modern option!
 Serif typefaces are known for their “small feet,” meaning each letter has a small stroke at the top and bottom.
 These are commonly used in logos and boldly highlighted in marketing materials where large details can be shown and appreciated.
 Serif fonts are known for being better read in print, so it’s commonly used in newspapers, magazines, and more.
 It’s one of the most popular font styles in the world, making it an instant classic for many quiz creators.

 Sans-serif fonts do not feature the same “small feet” look that serif fonts do.
-Sans-serif fonts were originally created by designers who wanted a more clean and modern look.
-These typefaces are characterized by their clean, straight lines.
+Designers originally created sans-serif fonts who wanted a more clean and modern look.
+Their clean, straight lines characterize these typefaces.
 Because of their difference, many businesses will pair a sans-serif font with another serif font to fuse both looks into their brand, but it’s up to you to decide which fonts best fit your brand.

 Script fonts are heavily inspired by calligraphy, giving us a feeling of old-world charm.
 Script letters have fewer flourishes than a serif typeface, but they often connect somewhat seamlessly together.
 Some script fonts may remind you of cursive handwriting, but that’s considered a more casual style.
-Many wedding vendors use these fonts to attract brides who want a taste of elegance on their big day, but they can also be used for any brand who wants to create a more regal visual theme with their quiz.
+Many wedding vendors use these fonts to attract brides who want a taste of elegance on their big day, and any brand wanting to create a more regal visual theme with their quiz can also use them.

 Decorative fonts typically have the most creative freedom, allowing you to adjust how specific letters look without affecting the rest.
 These typefaces are usually used in trendy logos to create a distinct, one-of-a-kind look.
 Some decorative fonts may look outdated over time, but they sure are eye-catching!
 In most cases, it’s best to use these decorative fonts sparingly and simply highlight a company name with the font rather than use it in paragraph text.

 If you can’t find the perfect font, don’t worry!
-Some brands and entrepreneurs will have a font created just for them, which is commonly called a “custom font.”
-Graphic designers can either craft a digital custom font based on your preferences or create a unique handwritten font that can later be turned into a digital format.
+Some brands and entrepreneurs will commission the creation of a “custom font” specifically for them.
+Graphic designers can either craft a digital custom font based on your preferences or they can create a unique handwritten font and later turn it into a digital format.

 You might find yourself leaning toward one font style more than the others, but take a moment to think about the companies your target audience loves shopping at.

-Are they frequently found buying home decor from Anthropologie and West Elm, or HomeGoods and Cost Plus World Market?
+Do they frequently buy home decor from Anthropologie and West Elm, or from HomeGoods and Cost Plus World Market?
 Do they prefer Apple or Microsoft, Walmart or Target, and so on?